giuseppepelusi/RoomManager/README.md

 ### **Features**

 - **Room Management**: Add and manage different types of rooms (Classrooms and Laboratories) with specific features.
-- **Reservation Management**: Create, edit, and delete reservations for rooms with validation to prevent conflicts.
+- **Reservation Management**: Create, edit, and delete reservations for rooms.
 - **Auto-Save**: Automatically saves reservations at regular intervals.
 - **File Operations**: Save and load reservations from files.
 - **User Interface**: Intuitive GUI built with Swing and AWT.